rahulm-28/Fas-Blog/README.md

 **Deployment:**

-**[Instructions specific to your chosen deployment method will go here]**

-This section will need to be filled in based on your preferred hosting platform (e.g., Heroku, AWS) and specific deployment steps.
+It will be deployed on AWS in short time.

 **Contributing:**